jpcastillo/DBMS-Online-Messenger/README.md

 10. Hand over ownership of channel to another

+11. Message statuses such as Read and Unread

+12. Message notifications (Alerts visible in GUI)

 To build and run the program, go to the java/src. type "make run"

-by John Castillo and Daniel Pasillas
+Developed John Castillo and Daniel Pasillas